ABDUL MALIK OMAR

 “Why are you sad my little friend?”
 The Golden mountain asked.

 “I have not been eaten.
 The villagers discard me away.
 Oh, mighty mountain, I am still eatable!”

 The rice continued “Alas, I was thrown away into the waters and here I am now, weeping and slowly being wasted away.”

 Upon hearing this, the Golden Mountain thundered “Why this is very bad!
-Any civilization that does not appreciate small wealth surely do not deserve great wealth at all!”
+Any civilization that does not appreciate small wealth surely does not deserve great wealth at all!”

 Meanwhile, the golden mountain embraced the rice, swam away from the water village, and it was never heard from again.This Post is a tribute to Hajah Joharah Binti Haji Rahman, my Late Grandmother who shared this amazing story to me when I was 7 years old.
 My Nini is awesome.